Case Study: Executive Portraits with Personality on site

 The standard for the executive portraits has risen in the last few years, even for traditional or conservative industries.
 Executives are still expected to look confident and approachable, but increasing number of companies want their pictures to show personality, look emotionally intelligent and look like they loved their work.
 Authenticity is the keyword of the time, and people judge based on whether the person is real, rather than pretty or ugly in the traditional sense.

-This is a small paradigm shift for those who hate having pictures taken, as well.
-If the picture shows the fact that you don’t like having pictures taken, or staring at a camera or a stranger, you won’t look authentic, or enjoy working for your company.
-We work with these types of people routinely.
+The above is a small paradigm shift for those who hate having pictures taken, as well.
+If the image shows the fact that you don’t like having pictures taken, or staring at a camera or a stranger, you won’t look authentic, or enjoy working for your company.
+We photograph these types of people routinely.
 We also often get hired by companies that previously tried less experienced photographers and didn’t like their results.